-Some early 20th century studies have shown that scientists are less likely than the general population to believe in the existence of God (1) while a further study in 1969 suggested that approximately 35% of scientists did not believe in the existence of God (2).
-More closer to our time is an informative study by Elaine Ecklund (Professor of Sociology) and her companion Christopher Scheitle provides fresh insight into the question.
+Some early 20th century studies show that scientists are less likely than the general population to believe in the existence of God (1).
+Another study in 1969 suggested that approximately 35% of scientists did not believe in the existence of God (2).

-Ecklund and Scheitle attempted to question some 2198 faculty members of a variety of academic disciples including physics, chemistry, biology, sociology, economics, political science, and psychology from 21 elite American research universities (3).
-Overall, they managed to question 75% of the contacted professors.
+Fast forward to the 21st century and a study by sociologist Elaine Ecklund and her companion Christopher Scheitle provides fresh insight into the question.
+Ecklund and Scheitle attempted to question 2198 faculty members of a variety of academic disciples including physics, chemistry, biology, sociology, economics, political science, and psychology from 21 elite American research universities, and managed to obtain a 75% response rate (3).
 Conclusions found that among the different disciplines, disbelief in the existence of God was not correlated with any particular area of expertise.
 The study suggested the following (the percentages represent non-believers in God):

 - Physics: 40.8%